 You can also find well-known religious sites and beautiful churches in Fira like the Orthodox Metropolitan Cathedral, Catholic Cathedral of Saint John the Baptist, and the Catholic Church of St. Stylianos on the walkway to Firostefani.

 Fira offers beautiful sunset views, especially at the end of October and in November when the sun falls into the sea behind the Nea Kameni island.
-The best places to watch the sunset are from the promenade near the Orthodox Cathedral or from Café del Mar, PK Cocktail Bar, and Argo Restaurant.
+The best places to watch the sunset are from the promenade near the Orthodox Cathedral, as well as numerous cafes and restaurants, including the Café del Mar, PK Cocktail Bar, and Argo Restaurant.

 Other things to do on Fira include Hike from Fira to Oia, along the caldera’s edge with sweeping views over the volcano and the island; Go shopping at Ilias Lalaounis, Bazaar, Ammos, and The White Santorini; or you can also visit local wineries such as the Santos Winery and Santorini Brewing Company.

 Fira offers good selections of hotels with caldera views but if you are on a budget, you can choose one of the many hotels not on the cliff’s edge and not provide caldera views.